 Leaders have agreed that the European Central Bank must be put in charge as the supervisor of the banks before they receive money directly from the fund — and so many countries are pushing for that to happen by the end of the year.

-But some countries, such as Germany and the Netherlands, are dragging their feet on setting up the single supervisor, thus delaying the direct recapitalization, and also quibbling over which banks would be eligible.
+But some countries, like Germany and the Netherlands, are dragging their feet on setting up the single supervisor, thus delaying the direct recapitalization, and also quibbling over which banks would be eligible.

 Dutch Finance Minister Jan Kees de Jager said the union was important to breaking the link between the troubles of banks and those of their governments, but that speed was not the most important consideration.